-ISIS is AAU's official student database, displaying detailed personal information, specifics about studied programs, and unofficial transcripts.
-Access to ISIS is possible through the website under the section "For Students" followed by "Student Information System," or directly at isis.aavs.cz.
-The login and the password are emailed to new students after the registration drop period.
+ISIS is AAU's official student information system, displaying student contact information, specifics about academic programs, and unofficial transcripts.
+Access to ISIS is possible through the website under the section "Current Students" followed by "ISIS" or directly at isis.aavs.cz.
+The login and the password are emailed to new students after the end of the add/drop period.
+If you forget your ISIS password, please contact Student Services Center staff at ssc@aauni.edu for help.